akauppi/rg4esm/package/README.md

 ### Trash

+A bit deeper down, here are the options/calls that the author cannot imagine finding a good use, in an ESM browser application.
+But hey, he can be wrong!

-Here are the options/calls that the ESM wrapper does not currently implement.
-Some of these are obvious (eg. due to dropping of IE support), while others may be needed and the author has just done a cautious approach by keeping them out, until requests (with use cases) arise.
+Some of these are obvious (eg. due to dropping of IE support), while others may be needed but the author hasn't figured out the use case, yet.

 For calls, you can use the `rg4js` plunge, as described above.
-For options, please file an Issue/PR.
+For options, please file an Issue to discuss the need.

+If anything, this works to show the complexity in the Plain client that the author struggled with!!! 🤯

 ||reason for leaving out|
 |---|---|